- Advertisement -

 “The relationship aspect is another key benefit.
 Unlike faceless public market lenders, private lenders can engage directly with borrowers in bilateral discussions, whether during periods of growth or financial strain.”

-DWS sources investment opportunities through its own regional origination teams and strong partnerships within the broader Deutsche Bank group.
-This includes close collaboration with its corporate bank, investment bank, and leveraged finance businesses.
+DWS sources investment opportunities through its own regional origination teams and close collaboration within the broader Deutsche Bank group.
+This includes its corporate bank, investment bank, and leveraged finance businesses.
 DWS additionally has established a capital solutions team that builds long-term relationships by addressing client needs.

 Challenges and Considerations

 Despite its advantages, private lending is not without risks.
 Liquidity remains a primary concern.
-Robinson notes, “Even with semi-liquid credit products, redemptions can strain liquidity in scenarios like the global financial crisis.”
+Robinson notes, “In developing semi-liquid credit products, close attention must be paid to the components of the liquids bucket and adverse liquidity scenario analysis.”

 Robinson also cautions about maintaining selectivity to protect the downside first, where the first discipline is the avoidance of vulnerabilities by focusing on defensive sectors which represent the highest credit quality.